finopsfoundation/sig-french/README.md

 ## Overlap and Relations with other Groups and Projects

-TBC
+TBD

 ## Responsibilities and Deliverables

 ### Responsibilities

-The French SIGs has no direct authority over FinOps Foundation projects.
+The French SIG has no direct authority over FinOps Foundation projects.

 The French SIGs may choose to spawn focussed and time-limited working groups to achieve some of its responsibilities.
 Working groups should have a clearly documented charter, timeline (typically a few quarters at most), and set of deliverables.
 Once the timeline has elapsed, or the deliverables delivered, the working group dissolves, or is explicitly re-chartered.

 ### Means of action